 - S. janae (Jane's Meadowhawk, JAME)

-Sympetrum semicinctum, the Band-winged Meadowhawk (BWME), found across most of the central and northern U.S. It varies geographically, causing problems in some areas.
+There is a more distinctive meadowhawk, Sympetrum semicinctum, the Band-winged Meadowhawk (BWME), found across most of the central and northern U.S. It varies geographically, causing problems in some areas.
 In the east, identification is usually pretty straightforward as the wings are amber-colored to the nodus.
-But beware some RUME west of Ohio may have amber wing bases, sometimes as extensive as BWME.
+However, some RUME west of Ohio may have amber wing bases, sometimes as extensive as BWME.
+In the Great Plains and to the west, Band-winged Meadowhawk wings may be colored, clear, or diffusely colored.
+In the center of the country, clear-winged forms are probably not separable from CFME and RUME.
+The western forms are often considered their own species, S. occidentatale, but genetic work indicates that S. occidentatale is not a valid species.

 S. occidentatale, but genetic work indicates that S. occidentatale is not a valid species.